 Weaknesses provide us the perfect opportunity to redefine ourselves with the flaws we have.
-To build a more productive employee coaching program, an employees’ weakness must be highlighted so that they can work on it.
+Building an effective employee coaching program will require you to highlight an employees’ liability.
 Doing this will help them upskill better and achieve more.

 Furthermore, training will assess them on how they can handle situations that display their weaknesses.
-This will provide them with a perfect scenario on how they can adapt and counter it and further learn from it—increasing their working capabilities and knowledge about the subject matter.
+This will provide them with a perfect scenario on how they can adapt and counter it and further learn from it.
+Thus, increasing their working capabilities and knowledge about the subject matter.

 3. Correct Training

-For employees to become good at their jobs and perform well, you need to provide them the role which suits them the best.
+To become good at their jobs and perform well, you need to provide them the role that suits them the best.
 This can create a problem as sorting them out according to their competencies can become difficult.
 It is because there might be fewer job openings at your organization.

-However, such situations can be avoided with effective coaching and training.
-It helps an organization manage employees according to their skills and abilities, but it also becomes easier for a manager to designate a role that suits them the best.
-Furthermore, training employees to learn new skills will help them adapt quickly, which will boost their performance and make them more flexible so that they can adjust to any role.
+However, one can avoid such situations with effective coaching and training.
+It easier for a manager to choose a role that suits them the best.
+Furthermore, training employees to learn new skills will help them adapt sooner to the changes.
+This will boost their performance and make them more flexible to adjust to any role.

 4. Staying on top of the process